Seneca-AI/ML/README.md

 ### Testing Rules
 * Tests should test the output of a function.
 If the function has no output but performs some operation, then the output of the function should _not_ be tested, but rather whatever operation was done should be tested (e.g. checking output paths, _and the values stored in the files_).
+* The location of test files matches the location of the implementation it is testing.
+For example, if the implementation is at ml/utils/fileutils/ then the tests will be located at tests/utils/fileutils/.